ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

     ![Projectile Template](../../img/EditorManual/Weapons/projectileTemplate.png "Place your projectile template here."){: .center}

     To do this, let's add a `Cone - Bullet` object to our project **Hierarchy**.
-This can be found in **CORE Content**, within the **Basic Shapes** section.
+This can be found in **Core Content**, within the **Basic Shapes** section.
 Drag one into the viewport, and change the scale to shrink the size until you are satisfied with the bullet shape.

     ![bullet](../../img/EditorManual/Weapons/bullet.png "May be known to explode."){: .center}